hleemath/hleemath.github.io/index.md

 I am an Assistant Professor in the [Department of Mathematics] at the [New York Institute of Technology].

-Previously, I was a Visiting Assistant Professor at the [Georgia Institute of Technology].
+Previously, I was a Hale Visiting Assistant Professor at the [Georgia Institute of Technology].

 I received my PhD in Applied Mathematics from [Columbia University] under the supervision of [Qiang Du].